 On behalf of the committee, I would like to recognise ACT government directorates for their assistance to the committee.
 I would also like to thank those who otherwise contributed to the committee's hearings, particularly the Hansard and Broadcasting teams.
-I also add the committee secretariat, who did not include themselves but obviously are the most important part in making sure the inquiries are held effectively and efficiently.
+I will also add in here the committee secretariat, who did not put themselves down but obviously are the most important part on making sure the inquiries are held effectively and efficiently.
 We thank them.

 The committee looks forward to consideration and implementation of the recommendations.
-I thank my fellow members of the committee: Ms Fiona Carrick, Ms Deborah Morris, Mr Jeremy Hanson, Mr Shane Rattenbury and Mr Thomas Emerson.
+I thank my fellow members of the committee, Ms Fiona Carrick, Ms Deborah Morris, Mr Jeremy Hanson, Mr Shane Rattenbury and Mr Thomas Emerson.
 I commend the report to the Assembly.

-MR EMERSON (Kurrajong) (11.16): I thank Mr Werner-Gibbings for bringing this report to the chamber today, and I thank all my fellow committee members for their collaborative and consensus-oriented approach, which allowed us to, I think, land a range of meaningful recommendations in this report.
-I particularly thank Mr Hanson and Mr Rattenbury for always standing at the ready to remind us in the committee of their ideological differences, always in good humour.
+MR EMERSON (Kurrajong) (11.16): I thank Mr Werner-Gibbings for bringing this report to the chamber today, and I thank all my fellow committee members for their collaborative and consensus-oriented approach, which allowed us, I think, to land a range of meaningful recommendations in this report.
+I particularly thank Mr Hanson and Mr Rattenbury for always standing at the ready to remind us within the committee of their ideological differences, always in good humour.
 Like Mr Werner-Gibbings, I thank the incredible secretariat for all their work in managing the public hearings, collating evidence and helping prepare this report.

-I take this opportunity to speak to recommendation 22, which asks the government to consider establishing a dedicated office or role to lead and coordinate efforts around the night-time economy.
+I want to take this opportunity to speak to recommendation 22, which asks the government to consider establishing a dedicated office or role to lead and coordinate efforts around the night-time economy.
 This is not a new call; it is one that Music ACT has made since before last year's election.
-Just last week, Music ACT local musician Lucy Sugarman and representatives of some 20 local venues joined me in reiterating this call in a letter to the Minister for Night-Time Economy.
+Just last week, Music ACT local musician Lucy Sugarman and representatives of some 20 local venues joined me in reiterating this call in a letter to the Minister for the Night-time Economy.